Doctor insights on:

 - Ask a doctor a question free online

 - Fluid in the lungs and cancer

-- Fluid retention in stage iv lung cancer
+- Fluid around the heart and lung cancer